SovunhVoeu/Sovunh-Voeu-Project-1-Sprint-1/my_resume.md

 **Summary**

-Highly motivated and outgoing Computer Science student (expected graduation [Month, Year]) with extensive experience in AI and programming, seeking a Software Developer position at Links Technology Solutions.
-Possessing a strong foundation in C# and a proven ability to work effectively within Agile environments, I am eager to leverage my skills in .NET development to contribute to the creation and maintenance of robust applications.
-Certified in advanced Java programming, I am proficient in various languages including Python, C#, and JavaScript.
+Highly motivated and outgoing recent Computer Science graduate (BSc expected [Graduation Date]) with extensive experience in AI and programming, seeking a Software Developer position at Links Technology Solutions.
+Possessing a strong foundation in Java and proficiency in C#, Python, and JavaScript, I am eager to leverage my skills in a collaborative Agile environment to design, develop, and maintain robust .NET applications.
+While lacking the specified years of experience, my academic background and proven abilities in key technologies make me a quick learner and valuable asset.

+**Education**

+* **Bachelor of Science in Computer Science** – [University Name], [City, State] – Expected Graduation: [Graduation Date]
+* **Advanced Java Programming Certificate** – [Institution Name], [City, State] – [Completion Date]

 **Skills**

 * **Programming Languages:** C#, Java, Python, JavaScript
-* **.NET Technologies:** .NET Framework/.NET Core, WinForms, ASP.NET (mention if you have experience), Entity Framework (mention if you have experience, otherwise remove)
+* **.NET Technologies:** .NET Framework/.NET Core (Familiar - seeking to expand expertise), WinForms (Familiar - seeking to expand expertise)
-* **Databases:** SQL (specify which dialects - e.g., SQL Server, MySQL, PostgreSQL)
+* **Databases:** SQL (Familiar - seeking to expand expertise)
-* **Development Tools:** Visual Studio, Git, IIS, LLBLGen (or mention alternative ORM if applicable)
+* **Development Tools:** Visual Studio, Git (Familiar - seeking to expand expertise), IIS (Familiar - seeking to expand expertise)
-* **Other:** Object-oriented design patterns, Multithreaded programming, HTML/CSS, NSIS (or mention alternative Windows installer), Agile methodologies (mention specific methodologies like Scrum or Kanban if experienced)

-**Education**

-* **Bachelor of Science in Computer Science**, [University Name], [City, State] – Expected Graduation: [Month, Year]
-* **Advanced Java Programming Certificate**, [Institution Name], [City, State] – [Year Completed]

-**Projects (Optional - Tailor to the Job Description)**

-* *(Include 1-2 relevant projects.
+* **Design Patterns:** Object-Oriented Design Patterns (Familiar - seeking to expand expertise)
+* **Other:** HTML/CSS (Familiar - seeking to expand expertise),  AI (Extensive Background), Multithreaded Programming (Familiar - seeking to expand expertise)

+**Projects**

+*(List 2-3 relevant projects here.
 Quantify your accomplishments whenever possible.
-For example: "Developed a multi-threaded application in C# that improved processing speed by 30%," or "Built a web application using ASP.NET and SQL Server that managed [Number] user accounts.")*
+For example:  "Developed a machine learning model using Python that improved prediction accuracy by 15%," or "Built a web application using Java and Spring Boot that handled over 1000 concurrent users.")*  If you don't have professional projects, highlight strong academic projects instead.

-**Experience (Optional - If you have any relevant experience, include it here.
-Even volunteer work or personal projects can be valuable.)**

-**Note:**  Because you are a recent graduate with limited professional experience, focus heavily on your academic projects and skills that align with the job description.
-Highlight your proficiency in C#, .NET, and relevant technologies.
-Since the job description specifies 3-5 years of experience in an Agile environment, you may need to address this gap in your cover letter.
-Emphasize your quick learning ability, eagerness to learn, and your strong understanding of Agile principles from coursework or personal projects.
-The cover letter will be crucial in explaining this.
+**Experience**

+*(If you have any relevant internships or part-time jobs, list them here.
+If not, consider omitting this section or replacing it with a strong "Projects" section.)*

+**Awards and Recognition**

+*(List any relevant awards or recognitions here.
+If none, omit this section.)*

+**Note:**  This resume highlights your strengths while acknowledging the experience gap.
+Focus on showcasing your skills and projects that align with the job description's requirements.
+Actively demonstrate your enthusiasm and willingness to learn.
+Consider adding a portfolio link if you have one.
+Remember to tailor this resume further to specifically address any additional requirements or preferences mentioned in the job description.
+The key is to show them you're a quick learner with the potential to quickly become a valuable asset to their team, despite the experience gap.